Jodi Lynn Anderson

 Jodi Lynn Anderson is an American children's writer.

+Early life and education

 Anderson grew up in northern New Jersey.
-Anderson attended college in the University of Maryland where she graduated with a BA in British Literature.
+She attended college in the University of Maryland where she graduated with a BA in British Literature.
 She went on to get an MFA in Writing and Literature from Bennington College.

+Career

-She started her career in books as a book editor at HarperCollins in NYC.
+Anderson started her career in books as a book editor at HarperCollins in NYC.
 Since then she has gone on to write fiction for young people and had a New York Times bestselling novel.
 She has spent time living in Georgia and Washington DC but currently lives in Asheville, North Carolina.
 Anderson is married with one son.